Taxation in the United States: Legal basis

 The United States Constitution provides that Congress "shall have the power to lay and collect Taxes, Duties, Imposts, and Excises ... but all Duties, Imposts, and Excises shall be uniform throughout the United States."
 Prior to amendment, it provided that "No Capitation, or other direct, Tax shall be Laid unless in proportion to the Census ..."
-The 16th Amendment provided that "Congress shall have the power to lay and collect taxes on incomes, from whatever source derived, without apportionment among the several States, and without regard to any census or enumeration."
-The 10th Amendment provided that "powers not delegated to the United States by this Constitution, nor prohibited to the States, are reserved to the States respectively, or to the people."
+The Sixteenth Amendment provided that "Congress shall have the power to lay and collect taxes on incomes, from whatever source derived, without apportionment among the several States, and without regard to any census or enumeration."
+The Tenth Amendment provided that "powers not delegated to the United States by this Constitution, nor prohibited to the States, are reserved to the States respectively, or to the people."

 Congress has enacted numerous laws dealing with taxes since adoption of the Constitution.
 Those laws are now codified as Title 19, Customs Duties, Title 26, Internal Revenue Code, and various other provisions.
 These laws specifically authorize the United States Secretary of the Treasury to delegate various powers related to levy, assessment and collection of taxes.

 State constitutions uniformly grant the state government the right to levy and collect taxes.
 Limitations under state constitutions vary widely.

 Various fringe individuals and groups have questioned the legitimacy of United States federal income tax.
 These arguments are varied, but have been uniformly rejected by the Internal Revenue Service and by the courts and ruled to be frivolous.